piercemcgeough/piercemcgeough/_posts/2015-04-27-email-guidelines.md

 ### Email Types
-When we send emails we should note that there are four main purposes why we send them:
+When you send emails you should note that there are four main purposes why you send them:

 *	Buy Me
 *	Join Me